Table of Contents

 PFL (Procedural Fairness Letter)

-You typically get around 7–10 days to respond.
+You usually get around 10 days to respond.

 If You Are Inside Canada